Victorblade38/Task-Manager_assignment/README.md

 - **Add Task**: Create tasks with a title, description, priority, and completion status.
 - **Delete Task**: Remove tasks with a smooth fade-out effect.
+- **Update Task**: Update existing task.
-- **Search Tasks**: Filter tasks by their title using the search bar.
+- **Search Tasks**: Search tasks by their title using the search bar.
+- **Filter Task**: Filter tasks based on different options such as ,  overdue, completed,priority.
 - **Confetti Animation**: Celebrate task completion with a colorful confetti animation!

 ---